saaralonbarkat/site/cv.md

 **Alon-Barkat, Saar**.
 "Bureaucracies' Shaping of Citizens' Attitudes: Functional, Informational, Procedural-Fairness and Symbolic Effect".
 Work in progress.

 Gilad, Sharon and **Saar Alon-Barkat**.
-"Civil Servantsג€™ Social Identities as Factor Balancing Between Reputation Seeking and Accountability".
+"Civil Servants’ Social Identities as Factor Balancing Between Reputation Seeking and Accountability".
 Work in progress.

 Sulitzeanu-Kenan, Raanan, Markus Tepe, **Saar Alon-Barkat**, Michael Jankowski and Christine Prokop.
 "An Experimental Treatment of Public Sector Identity: Evidence from Germany and Israel".
 Work in progress.